The 9 Worst Foods for Your Stomach, According to Doctors

 The average can of soup contains more than 700 milligrams of sodium.
 A ham sandwich packs over 1,117 milligrams.
 TGI Fridays Chicken Parm Pasta wins the prize with 4,130 mg of sodium; that's almost double the 2,300 mg recommended limit per day!
 "High salt diets are known to harm the stomach lining, raising the risk for ulcers and even stomach cancer," says physician-scientist William W. Li, MD, author of Eat to Beat Disease: The New Science of How Your Body Can Health Itself.

-You know that people with lactose intolerance can get stomach upset when eating dairy products like milk, cheese, and yogurt, but did you know that the high sugar content of some dairy items can upset your stomach, too?
+You know that people with lactose intolerance can get an upset stomach when eating dairy products like milk, cheese, and yogurt, but did you know that the high sugar content of some dairy items can upset your stomach even if you're not lactose intolerant?
 Take low-fat yogurt, for example.
 A single cup can contain upwards of 6 teaspoons or more than 24 grams of sugar.
 So much for a healthy snack; it's more like cotton candy.
 Too much sugar can cause acute problems like bloating, constipation, irritable bowel syndrome, and diarrhea.
 And worse.
 "Diets high in sugar have been shown to have the potential to decrease the microbial diversity in the gut after just one week's time," says Jinan Banna, PhD, RD, an associate professor of nutrition at the University of Hawaii at Mānoa.
 "Loss of microbial diversity in the gut microbiota has been shown to be associated with most of the human diseases affecting westernized countries."
 Those maladies include inflammatory bowel disease, obesity, cancer, and autism, according to the report "Impacts of Gut Bacteria on Human Health and Diseases" in the International Journal of Molecular Sciences.

 Fried Foods, Orange Juice, Coffee, Alcohol, Etc.